 The emphasis on cotton cultivation is a source of suffering in the countryside in Tajikistan.
 Over 70 percent of the population resides in the countryside, and over 50 percent is engaged in the agricultural sector.
-And yet, overall, only 24 percent of Tajikistan’s population enjoys food security.
+And yet, overall, only 24 percent of Tajikistan’s rural population enjoys food security.
 So-called dehqon (commercial) farmers tend to give cotton cultivation priority over consumable crop production.

 Ultimately, the sector reforms in Tajikistan have proven cosmetic.
 Up until the late 2000s, the privatization of farms occurred mainly in name, not in fact.
 Soviet-era production methods remained in place; the only difference was that a new elite replaced Soviet apparatchiks.
 This new elite stifled change.

 Under the so-called futures system, farmers received inputs on credit while the future cotton harvest served as collateral.
 The system created a dynamic in which farmers incurred accumulating debt, tying them to the land.
 Meanwhile, political insiders siphoned off revenues and stashed them in foreign bank accounts.
 And to this day, the Tajik cotton sector remains highly politicized, with members of the elite controlling outlets to the world market.